phaylali/gaming/README.md

 ```
 /
 ├── public/
+│   ├── assets/  (assets like favicons and what the website needs)
+│   ├── fonts/   (add fonts here if you want a different font)
+│   ├── images/  (images that are going to be used by blog posts)
+│   ├── rss/     (autogenerate, no need to modify it)
 ├── src/
 │   ├── components/
 │   ├── content/
 │   ├── layouts/
+│       ├── BlogPost.astro  (standard layout for blog posts)
+│       ├── Layout.astro    (standard layout for pages, a theme basically)
 │   ├── pages/
 │   └── consts.ts
 ├── .prettierrc
+├── .pages.yml              (the config file for PagesCMS)
 ├── astro.config.mjs
 ├── package-lock.json
 ├── package.json